domsson/libcatner/README.md

 ## Build

-Oen of these provided scripts should get the job done, accordingly:
+One of these provided scripts should get the job done, accordingly:

     ./build-shared
     ./build-static